segment-boneyard/metrics-stripe-charges/Readme.md

 The metrics exposed by this plugin are:

-- `stripe charges` - the number of charges today
+- `stripe charges` - the number of charges
-- `stripe charged` - the amount charged today
+- `stripe charged` - the dollar amount charged

 and are calculated for the last 30 days, last 52 weeks, and last 10 years.